Water Quality Monitoring

 ℘Transparency 1.5 – 3.0 m (or bottom, if <3 m)

 ℘Total nitrogen 0.28 – 0.61 mg N/L

 How and Why is the GPF monitoring EGP?

-In the spring of 2016 Foundation purchased state of the art equipment so that we can assess Pond health and collect an abundance of quality data this year and all years going forward.
-We have begun sampling 10 sites around the Pond every week during the summer in order to record trends and be the first to identify any potential anomalies before they become detrimental.
-We are working in conjunction with the MVC to ensure that our methods and results are readily comparable and can be used for future studies.
-By having the scientific grade equipment in house, the Foundation now has the ability to answer site-specific and time-dependent questions.
-We are interested in how the quality of the Pond varies throughout the coves, throughout the season, and in response to Pond openings.
+In the spring of 2016 GPF purchased state of the art equipment so that we can assess Pond health and create a database of high quality water quality data over time.
+We sample at 12 stations around the Pond twice weekly during the summer.
+High resolution sampling allows us to observe trends and identify any potential anomalies before they become detrimental.
+By having scientific grade equipment in house, the Foundation has the ability to answer site-specific and time-dependent questions.
+We are interested in how water quality varies throughout different regions of the Pond, throughout the seasons, and in response to Pond openings.

 We use a handheld probe called a CTD (Conductivity Temperature Depth) from YSI called the ProDSS Multiparameter Sampling Instrument.
-This device measures Dissolved Oxygen, Turbidity, pH, ORP/Redox, Conductivity, Specific Conductance, Salinity, Total Dissolved Solids, Resistivity, Seawater Density, Total Suspended Solids, Depth, and Temperature.
-We also have a 9500 Photometer from YSI to measure nutrients.
-We are currently measuring Ammonia, Nitrate, Phosphate, and Silica, but have the ability to measure many other nutrients with this device, should they be of interest.
+This device measures all the parameters mentioned above, plus many more.
+We also have a device called a photometer which measures nutrient concentrations.
+We are primarily measure ammonium, nitrate, phosphate, and silicate, but have the ability to measure many other nutrients with this device, should they be of interest.

 Frequently asked questions: